 Make sure to do your due diligence on the area.
 If the school district is of importance, do your research and talk with neighbors ahead of time.

-Budget, timeframe, and selecting the right property are the first 3 major components to discuss when building a custom home.
+Budget, timeframe, and selecting the right property are the first 3 major components to discuss when building your custom home.
 From there, future complications are significantly reduced when assembling your team and choosing the right home design.